The foods we drink or eat can have a major impact on our health in ways we haven’t even thought about!

 4. Apple cider vinegar and lemon juice can also greatly lower the glycemic index of a meal, due to their acidic nature.
 They are also excellent for metabolism and digestive health.

-What Foods Are Rich in Carbohydrates?
+What Foods Are Rich in Carbs?

 There are three types of macronutrients: